amenti4k/amenti4k.github.io/_posts/2025-08-12-stagehand-browser-automation-production.md

 date: 2025-08-12
 categories: [ai, automation, engineering]
 tags: [stagehand, rpa, browser-automation, ai, production-engineering]
-excerpt: "The problem with browser automation isn't the browser—it's that we've been trying to tell computers exactly what to do instead of letting AI figure it out.
-A deep dive into building production RPA with Stagehand."
+excerpt: "The problem with browser automation isn't the browser.
+It's that we've been trying to tell computers exactly what to do instead of letting AI figure it out."
 image: /assets/images/post-covers/stagehand.png
 image_alt: Painterly editorial cover art for Stagehand.
 ---